SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 * Unquoted
 	* old France got power from the King alone A23
 	* European's colonization had strategic advantage A17
-	* HUN?
-Spain's cat-and-mouse game with defending its monopoly fixed the contry's stance in the Indeas A13
 	* Europeans intentionally set up goverment to prevent one from being too powerful A24
 	* Competition in colonies often set aside for mainland competition A18
-	* napolean tried to spread ideas of the revolution A26
-	* French Rev shaked europe A27
-	* Napoleon changed wars into a war of ideology A28

 	* power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5

+* wars are fought for BOP A25
 	* Europe's technical superiority turned the balance against historical civilzations A11
 	* every king believes that acting in his self intrest strengthened general peace A6
 	* greed lead to unconcious crimes A10